Skip to Content

 Whistleblower

-Whistleblower Protection Claims Lawyer in New York
+Whistleblower Attorney in New York City

 You can get whistleblower protection under several different laws, including the Dodd-Frank Act, the Sarbanes-Oxley Act, or the False Claims Act.
 Sometimes you may have a claim under more than one law.
 Depending on the circumstances, you may have different remedies through the SEC bounty program or the CFTC bounty program.
 If you are concerned about disclosing apparent wrongdoing by a New York employer, the New York City whistleblower lawyers at Phillips & Associates may be able to help.